riyapenn-signal/Signal-Desktop/CONTRIBUTING.md

 Then you need `git`, if you don't have that yet: https://git-scm.com/

-And for the final step before we actually get started, you'll need build tools to install the native modules used by the application.
+After that, you'll need build tools to install the native modules used by the application.
 On Windows, it's easiest to open the [Command Prompt (`cmd.exe`) as Administrator](https://technet.microsoft.com/en-us/library/cc947813(v=ws.10).aspx) and run this: